 Ninela is an interdisciplinary designer and researcher, who specialises in working with new and emerging technologies to develop practical applications for design, enterprise, innovation and education.

 Helen Hamlyn Chair of Design

-Juliette is a designer and researcher with a long-standing interest in the relationship between technology and people’s identity.
+Juliette is a multidisciplinary designer and researcher with a broad professional experience.